DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Methodology

-In DFM models, the goal is to transform the source samples $\mathbf{x}_0 \sim p$ to the target samples $\mathbf{x}_1 \sim q$.
-We elaborate on the source and target distributions as well as the probability velocity in the following paragraphs.

-\textbf{Source Distribution}: Following \cite{dfm}, we instantiate the source distribution $p$ to assign all probability mass to sequences in which every token is the mask token \verb|[MASK]|, that is, $p(x) = \delta_{\verb|[MASK]|}(x)$.
+We adopt discrete flow matching as the generative backbone for modeling prosody and acoustic codec tokens.
+The goal is to transport source samples $\mathbf{x}_0 \sim p$ to target samples $\mathbf{x}_1 \sim q$.
+Following \cite{dfm}, we instantiate the source distribution $p$ to assign all probability mass to sequences in which every token is the mask token \verb|[MASK]|, that is, $p(x) = \delta_{\verb|[MASK]|}(x)$.
 This implies that the source distribution places all probability mass in the sequence where every token is the mask token \verb|[MASK]|.

-\textbf{Target Distribution}: In conventional DFM settings, the target sequence $\mathbf{x}_1$ is treated as a monolithic sequence.
-In contrast, we propose to factorize $\mathbf{x}_1$ into two structured components that are learned jointly.
-This formulation allows us to construct a probability velocity over a structured target space composed of two parts.
-To this end, we define the target distribution $q$ as follows: \begin{definition} Let $\mathbf{x}_1^{p} \sim q_p$ and $\mathbf{x}_1^{a} \sim q_a$ denote the random variables corresponding to the prosody and acoustic details sequences, respectively.
-These sequences are in spaces $[v]^{mL}$ and $[v]^{kL}$.
-The full target sequence is then defined as $\mathbf{x}_1 = \mathbf{x}_1^{p} \oplus \mathbf{x}_1^{a} \in [v]^{(m+k)L}$, where $\oplus$ denotes the concatenation of the sequence.
-Assuming the independence between the two components, the joint target distribution is factorized as $q(x) = q_p(x^p) \cdot q_a(x^a)$, where $x = x^p \oplus x^a$. \end{definition}
+For the target distribution $q$, unlike prior DFM applications that operate on homogeneous discrete sequences, we reformulate the DFM framework by factorizing $\mathbf{x}_1$ into two structured components that are learned jointly.
+This structured formulation enables the construction of a probability velocity field over a composite target space consisting of these two components.
+Accordingly, we define the target distribution $q$ as follows: \begin{definition} Let $\mathbf{x}_1^{p} \sim q_p$ and $\mathbf{x}_1^{a} \sim q_a$ denote the random variables corresponding to the prosody and acoustic details sequences, respectively.
+These sequences are in spaces $[v]^{L}$ and $[v]^{3L}$.
+The full target sequence is then defined as $\mathbf{x}_1 = [\mathbf{x}_1^{p} ; \mathbf{x}_1^{a}] \in [v]^{(1+3)L}$, where $[;]$ denotes the concatenation of the sequence.
+Assuming the independence between the two components, the joint target distribution is factorized as $q(x) = q_p(x^p) \cdot q_a(x^a)$, where $x = [x^p ; x^a]$. \end{definition}